 If your data isn’t updating properly after a mutation, this can be due to a fragment mismatch.
 Make sure that

-new mutations use the same fragment as the query they’re updating (
+create mutations use the same fragment as the query they’re updating (

-edit mutations on the other hand can safely return partial fragments).
+update mutations on the other hand can safely return partial fragments).